attainu/python-project-nikhil-pal-au16/Junk_File_Organizer/README.md

 NOTE:
-as per instructors guidance flake8 extensions can be neglected while evaluation
+As per instructors guidance flake8 extensions can be neglected while evaluation

 # //////////////////////////////////